Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

 `IPOPT <https://github.com/coin-or/Ipopt>`__
-(to serve as the local solver), `BARON <https://minlp.com/baron-solver>`__ (to serve as the global solver), and `COUENNE <https://github.com/coin-or/Couenne>`__ (to serve as a backup global solver) are required to run the tutorial verbatim.
+(to serve as the local solver), `BARON <https://minlp.com/baron-solver>`__ (to serve as the global solver), and `COUENNE <https://github.com/coin-or/Couenne>`__ (to serve as a backup global solver) are required to run the tutorial without modification.

 You will also need to
 `install Matplotlib <https://matplotlib.org/stable/install/index.html>`__,